joelouthan/theologic.us/content/posts/memoir-a-life-of-compromise/2020-05-27-a-life-of-compromise.md

 That means that I have to be in counseling.
 And until just a few weeks ago, I realize that I will be in counseling for the rest of my life.
 I wish I didn’t have to, but at least I get to go.
 And there is no shame in that.

 That means that I will always pray for and continue to fight for my relationships with my wife, kids, friends, and mentors.
 I do not take anything for granted.
 If I do, it all comes undone.
 And there is no shame in that.

+That means that I will still be triggered because of my PTSD.
+It might be a single word or the sound of hamburger frying.
+It doesn't make sense to anyone else but only to me.
+But by God's grace, he has me.

 And ultimately, I am utterly dependent on my Lord Jesus Christ and the will of my Father.
 Every day, every second, every decision, everything that I do has to be done according to his will.
 Christ lived his life entirely within the will of His Father by the power of His Spirit.
 How can I do no less?